 - Proof showing that you resided on the base for at least 30 days between August 1, 1953, and December 31, 1987, such as your base housing records

-- Documentation of your health care expenses that were paid for one of the covered conditions
+- Documentation of your health care expenses that were paid for adult leukemia treatment or for one of the covered conditions

 Time Limitations to File a Camp Lejeune Claim

 The statute of limitations to file a Camp Lejeune water contamination lawsuit is two years from the date that President Biden signed the act (August 10, 2022).
 If qualified individuals do not file their claim within this set period of time, they can be denied the compensation they need to cover their medical expenses and losses.

 For these reasons, it is crucial to speak with an experienced personal injury attorney as soon as possible.
 These lawyers can discuss your eligibility and whether you can pursue legal action to recover financial damages due to your exposure to the contaminated water at Camp Lejeune.
 This can also ensure your claim is filed before this statute of limitations expires.